garrettbland/workhays/README.md

 npm run dev
 ```

-Once complete, you should have a local version of Work Hays running in your environment.
+Once complete, you will have a local version of Work Hays running in your environment.
 An output with the port will be shown in your terminal.

-This will also start a sandbox environment running a seeded DynamoDB database, provided by architect.
-Everything Architect/AWS related can be found under `./arc/**/*`
+This boots up Arc's sandbox environment as well as any sandbox plugins.
+This starts the following and will watch for file changes.

+-   Arc serverless functions
+-   Tailwind CSS watcher
+-   Parcel compiler
+-   Local DynamoDB database (using dynalite) and seeds database with fake data (using Faker)

 ### Project Layout